-The average American will spend roughly 90,000 hours at work in their lifetime.
-Work isn’t just something we do, it’s a major facet of our lives.
-And the relationships we forge at work, though usually not as close or cherished as our personal relationships, are a key part of the social fabric of our lives.
+Work isn't just something we do; it's a major facet of our lives.
+And the relationships we forge at work, though they may not be as intimate or deep as our personal relationships, are a key part of the social fabric of our lives.

 The ability to build and maintain supportive networks at work and in broader professional circles is a critical skill.
-Your networking skills are crucial for both your career prospects and your life in general!
-But if you find yourself scratching your head and wondering “Just what are networking skills?”
-Fear not!
-We’ll help you understand.
+Your networking skills are crucial for both your career prospects and your interpersonal relationships.

 What you'll discover in this guide:

 Looking to showcase your networking skills on a professional resume?
 Try our AI Resume Builder.
-This tool offers tailored content suggestions and formatting tips to help you build the perfect resume quickly.
+Use this tool to get job-specific content suggestions and formatting tips to help you build the perfect resume quickly.

-From co-workers to colleagues to fellow professionals in your field, your network consists of the relationships you’ve built over the course of your career.
-This network is a resource that you use to collaborate with others, find new opportunities and uplift your professional community.
+From coworkers to colleagues to fellow professionals in your field, your network consists of the relationships you've built over the course of your career.
+This network is a resource that you can use to collaborate with others, find new opportunities, and uplift your professional community.

-Whether you’re a recruiter whose networking skills are your bread and butter, or an entry-level worker just starting to build your network, you need to develop a range of critical skills in order to build and deepen your professional relationships.
+Whether you're a recruiter whose networking skills are your bread and butter or an entry-level AI software developer just starting to build your network, you need to develop a range of critical skills in order to build and deepen your professional relationships.

 In the next section, we'll look at some networking skills examples that you can put into practice.